The Tetrahedron Zamolodchikov Algebra and the AdS5 x S5 S-matrix

 \begin{flushright} \texttt{HU-Mathematik-2012-10}\\ \texttt{HU-EP-12/33}\\ \texttt{AEI-2012-107}\\ \end{flushright} The S-matrix of the $AdS_5\times S^5$ string theory is a tensor product of two centrally extended su$(2|2)\ltimes \mathbb{R}^2$ S-matrices, each of which is related to the R-matrix of the Hubbard model.
 The R-matrix of the Hubbard model was first found by Shastry, who ingeniously exploited the fact that, for zero coupling, the Hubbard model can be decomposed into two XX models.
-In this article, we review and clarify this construction from the AdS/CFT perspective and investigate the implications this has for the $AdS_5\times S^5$ S-matrix.
+In this article, we review and clarify this construction from the AdS/CFT perspective and investigate the implications this has for the $AdS_5\times S^5$ S-matrix. \\[2mm] {\bf Journal: Communications in Mathematical Physics (2017)}\\ (Received: 25 January 2013 / Accepted: 18 April 2017 / First Online: 23 May 2017) \\ {\bf doi:10.1007/s00220-017-2905-y}